 What is vaginismus?

 Vaginismus is when your pelvic floor muscles involuntarily tighten.
-There are two types of vaginismus:
+There are 2 types of vaginismus:

 • Primary – where vaginal penetration has never been achieved.